STAIRlab/opensees-gallery/opensees_gallery/examples/FrameShear/index.md

 ---
-title: Columns with Nonlinear Geometry
+title: Columns with Nonlinear Geometry and Shear
 description: This example investigates P-Delta effects in columns with and without shear.
 tags: ["Frame"]
 image: aisc.png